 In a contrast to Test Driven Development in a Behavior Driven Development you create software by describing it from the end user perspective.
 In BDD you didn’t test given method but a given scenario.

 If you have a sign in form in your application you can create following scenarios:

 - Given I am a guest when I enter sign in form and I input valid email address and password, then application redirects me to my account

-- Given I am a guest when I enter sign in form and I input invalid email address and a valid password, I will see an error notification
+- Given I am a guest when I enter sign in form and I input invalid email address and valid password, I will see an error notification

 It’s a success to satisfy both business and performance goals and proper tests are one of the best tools available to achieve this.